RicoJia/ricojia.github.io/_posts/2023/2023-06-19-bash-file-management.markdown

     - lots of small protocol messages.
   - So if you want a fresh copy, rsync's incremental file delta method doesn't do much.

+Additionally, `tar -cvzf` means: c is create, v is verbose, z is gzip, f means filename follows.

+- pigz is parallel gzip.
+Faster than gzip.

 ### Softlink

 - `ln -s <target_path> <dest_path>`